amtoaer

 email

-Artitalk is a JavaScript that allows real-time posting of comments using LeanCloud.
+Artitalk is a JavaScript that allows real-time posting of messages implemented through LeanCloud.
 Clicking on "说说" at the top of my blog will display the Artitalk interface.

-This article mainly records the usage and beautification process of Artitalk 2.4.x on pjax websites.
+This article mainly records the usage and beautification process of Artitalk 2.4.x in pjax websites.

 Since Artitalk does not provide a reload function, there are currently two main solutions:

-1. Refresh the page in various ways, for example:
+1. Refresh the page in various ways, such as:

-• Use the method mentioned in the official documentation to automatically refresh the Artitalk interface
+• The method in the official documentation, automatically refreshing the Artitalk interface

 $(document).ready(function () {